Lite³

 | | |

-hashed keys kv-pair pointers child node pointers
+hashed keys kv-pair (relative) child node pointers

-entries
+to data entries

 KEY-VALUE PAIR